SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Sky Model Robustness

 As an example, in a grid calculation where we vary all spectral foreground parameters between $0.8-1.2\times$ their fiducial values with $5/10/20$ allowed values for each parameter, we find that $\sim 40-50\%$ of the scenarios lead to a decrease in SNR$_{\mu}$ (with the others yielding an increase in SNR$_{\mu}$), and only for $\sim 23-25\%$ of the cases is the decrease in detection significance greater than $1\sigma$.
 Thus, it is similarly likely to detect $\mu$ at a higher significance than in the fiducial forecast if the true foreground signal differs from the assumed sky model.

 An example distribution of SNR$_{\mu}$ values for varied-foreground-parameter scenarios is shown in Fig.~\ref{fig:FG_bias_SNRs} (for $5^{6}$ parameter combinations).
 We perform the same computation for three additional instrument set-ups: the optimized 16-band configuration with $t_{\rm obs}=4$ years, the 34-band multichroic configuration (with $t_{\rm obs} = 1$ year), and the 34-band multichroic configuration with $t_{\rm obs}=4$ years.
+Recall that the sensitivity of the 34-band configuration is slightly lower compared to the 16-band case due to slightly lower sensitivity of the narrower channels in this configuration (see Sec.~\ref{sec:configuration_optimization} and Fig.~\ref{fig:noise_sds}).
+As a result, the distributions of SNR$_{\mu}$ values are shifted towards a slightly lower value for the 34-band set-ups.
 Fig.~\ref{fig:FG_bias_SNRs} shows that the tail of low SNR$_{\mu}$ values shrinks for the instrument with additional bands (the lowest SNR$_{\mu}\sim 1.8$ in these calculations).
 This conceptually makes sense: increased spectral resolution makes the configuration more robust against sky model variations.
 With $t_{\rm obs}=4$ years, the distribution additionally shifts towards higher SNR$_{\mu}$.
 In particular, for the 34-band multichroic configuration, in most cases SNR$_{\mu}$ is between 5-15 and the lowest value is $\sim3.6$ in these calculations.
 We note that in some sky model cases the Fisher results are not numerically stable, especially in the lowest SNR$_{\mu}$ cases ($<1$), which are essentially non-detections.
 There are also some cases in which the results are not stable at higher SNR$_{\mu}$, but in general these are much rarer.
 In follow-up work, it would be advantageous to re-parameterize the foreground models to avoid parameter degeneracies that may be causing these failures.
 For example, moment-based approaches offer a way to express MBB SEDs with free parameters that only have a linear dependence~\cite{Chluba2017moments}.

 Fig.~\ref{fig:FG_bias} shows examples of the foreground scenarios that lead to the changes in SNR$_{\mu}$ discussed above.
 In the left panels, we show the ratio between the fiducial foregrounds and the foregrounds with spectral parameters changed by some amount.
 The right panels show the difference in Jy/sr along with the distortion signals for reference, showing that the foreground differences are larger than the distortion signals.
 We plot cases in which the foreground differences lead to a decrease or an increase in SNR$_{\mu}$.
 Naively, one would expect that the forecast is most negatively impacted if the foregrounds are higher than in the fiducial model at low and/or high frequencies.
 However, Fig.~\ref{fig:FG_bias} shows that SNR$_{\mu}$ can also be impacted in cases where the foregrounds are mostly lower or similar to those in the fiducial model.
 This suggests that evaluating many possible combinations of changes in the spectral parameters is the most conservative approach to checking the effects of foreground variations on SNR$_{\mu}$, as we performed above.